davidjwalling/os/README.md

 ### Assembly

-- OS is assembled on this site using NASM (Netwide Asssembler) version 2.14.02.
+- Samples assembled using NASM (Netwide Asssembler) version 2.14.02.
-- The make.bat file is provided to assemble and link on Windows using NASM and ALINK.
+- make.bat assembles and links on Windows using NASM and ALINK.
-- The Makefile file is provided to assemple and link on Linux using NASM and ld.
+- Makefile assembles and links on Linux using NASM and ld.

 ### Directives